-Joe Starrs came to TFAS in 2007 as director of the Institute on Political Journalism after a number of years working in radio, television and public relations.
-In 2010, he took on the additional role of director of the ICPES program.
+Joe Starrs came to TFAS in 2007 as director of the Political Journalism and Communications program after a number of years working in radio, television and public relations.
 He formerly served as vice president of communications for Veritas Media Group where he produced documentaries and radio as well as television commercials.
 He also provided on-camera media training for government officials and business executives.
 In addition, Joe worked as a senior correspondent for FCF News where he interviewed members of Congress, White House officials, political candidates and policy makers.
 He produced over 2,000 hours of various television broadcasts dealing with Capitol Hill, the Supreme Court, and privacy and technology issues.
 Joe has appeared on Fox News, CNN, Good Morning America, the BCC and numerous other print and broadcast media outlets.
 He resides in South Riding, VA with his wife and six daughters.
 Joe enjoys reading, hiking, and playing with his mini-Australian Shepherd, Bella.

 Email: firstname.lastname@example.org/Telephone: 202.986.0384

-Colin Parks joined TFAS as the director of the Institute on Economics and International Affairs and the Legal Studies Institute.
+Colin Parks joined TFAS as the director of the International Affairs and the Legal Studies programs.
 Prior to joining TFAS, he served as the director of student recruitment and intern coordinator at The Institute of World Politics in Washington, DC.
 Colin brings to TFAS a love of organization building, student mentorship, and connecting with people.

 He received his B.A. with a double major in Political Science and History, and a minor in Philosophy, from Franciscan University of Steubenville, and pursued graduate studies in national security affairs at The Institute of World Politics.